google/j2objc/docs/Xcode-Build-Rules.md

 Finally, select the Build Phases tab, open the Link phase and add:

 1. The libz.dylib library, needed to support java.util.zip.
-1. The Security Framework, to support secure hash generation.
+1. The Security Framework, to support features like secure hash generation.
-1. The icucore library, needed to support java.text.

 ## Debugging Build Problems